-Salisbury Water meters and Infrastructure
+Salisbury Water meters and infrastructure

-The pipe and fittings up to and including the inlet riser, the meter and the outlet riser from the meter will remain the property of the City of Salisbury.
+The pipe and fittings up to and including the inlet riser, the meter and the outlet riser from the meter will remain the property of City of Salisbury.
 All property from the meter’s outlet riser into your property is your responsibility.
 It is also your responsibility to ensure the Salisbury Water meter is easily located and accessible for quarterly meter readings.

 Replacement of the removable tap handle for your recycled water tap(s) is your responsibility.
-You may be able to source what is called a “4-way Proof Key” or “removable recycled water tap handle” from plumbing suppliers.
+You may be able to source what is called a “4-way proof key” or “removable recycled water tap handle” from plumbing suppliers.

 Request to relocate your Salisbury Water meter

-In some instances you may wish to relocate your existing Salisbury Water service connection to another point within 4 meters of the current service connection.
+In some instances you may wish to relocate your existing Salisbury Water service connection to another point within four meters of the current service connection.
 Please note the cost of relocating the meter is at your cost, a quote will be provided for each request.

 To notify Council of having your Salisbury Water service relocated, please complete the Salisbury Water Service Relocation Online Form.

 You must advise us as soon as possible if you have a leak or burst from your Salisbury Water supply.
 You can advise us by phoning 8406 8222 or alternatively if the leak is not urgent and can be isolated you may advise us by emailing email@example.com as soon as possible.